 SRT successfully hot-fired the lander vehicle's hybrid engine, Gluon, for the first time in College Station, Texas, on April 20th, 2025.

 Additionally, Devin and the GNC team developed the throttle controller for the Gluon Engine through test data and frequency analysis methods.
+While the lander vehicle is still under development, the GNC team continued modeling and simulation of the lander vehicle, testing regions on stability and tuning the GNC algorithms to achieve better performance while minimizing propellant usage.

 Lander CDR Report